Winter Train Show

 As well as the ever changing displays at the center of the Floral Dome, you'll also find a permanent collection of plants and displays around the edge of the Dome.
 Here's what you can expect to see inside the Show Dome.

-Around the outer edge of the Floral Show Dome you'll find a collection of colorful and fragrant plants, including a strawberry bush, Jaboticaba tree, geraniums, grape vines, fig trees, olive trees and a pomegrante tree.
+Around the outer edge of the Floral Show Dome you'll find a collection of colorful and fragrant plants, including a Jaboticaba tree, geraniums, grape vines, fig trees, olive trees and a pomegranate tree.

 The Original Gates